LiuLiujie/B85ProGamer-i5-4460-Hackintosh-OC/README.md

 | NetWork         | I1217v                    | normal，I have no WiFi and Bluetooth installed               |
 | USB             | 4\*USB2.0，2\*USB3.0 on board | customlized by kext                                          |
 | Serial/UUDI/MLB | generated                 | Highly recommend you to gen yours                            |

+## issues
+1、still some problems with usb，it can't detect my ipad.
+But Android Phones and USB devices works normally.

+2、HD4600 still have gray screen porblems, restart the monitor can fix it.
+Only Martians know how to fix it. :(